North Florida

 Severe Weather Outlook for Northeast Florida and Southeast Georgia Sunday, March 15, 2026.

-According to NWS Jacksonville, isolated strong-to-severe thunderstorms may develop on Sunday, with scattered strong-to-severe thunderstorms on Monday, with the primary impacts across northeast Florida and southeast Georgia.
+According to NWS Jacksonville, isolated strong-to-severe thunderstorms may develop on Sunday under a Marginal (1/5) risk level, mainly near the I-95 corridor in northeast Florida, with scattered strong-to-severe thunderstorms on Monday under a Slight (2/5) risk for southeast Georgia and portions of northeast Florida, and Marginal (1/5) elsewhere.
+Primary impacts are expected across northeast Florida and southeast Georgia.

 Stronger storms on Sunday may produce: